Toxic air, gases hamper search for last 2 volcano victims

 Later Sunday, divers were due to resume their search of waters around the island despite near zero visibility that hampered their efforts on Saturday.
 Rescue teams had reported seeing a body in the sea a day after Monday's eruption.

-The official death toll from the Dec.
-9 eruption is now 15 and police have released the names of five victims who have been formally identified.
+Police have not included the two missing -- believed to be a New Zealander tour guide and a boat captain who had taken tourists to the island -- among the dead until their bodies are recovered.
+Police meanwhile released the names of five victims who have been formally identified.
 They include four Australians and one New Zealander.

 Among the dead are 15-year-old Zoe Hosking from Australia and her stepfather Gavin Dallow, 53.
 The first named victim was Krystal Browitt, a veterinary nursing student from Melbourne, Australia, who turned 21 on Nov.
 29.